ProgressiveCoders/progcode-scrapers/README.md

 # Progcode Scraper

+## Quickstart

+This program will be hosted on heroku and provide scraping services for progcode.
+Currently slack members and channels are copied over to airtable.

+Once on heroku, the app will run each command daily.
+The app has basic error handling and a fair amount of debugging comments.

+To view debugging comments, run: `$ heroku logs -n 1500`

+To run scrapers by hand:

+* `$ heroku run rake slack_channels_to_airtable`
+* `$ heroku run rake slack_members_to_airtable`

+You will be able to view live debugging comments and progress updates as you go.

+## Introduction

-Sinatra app that will host a collection of scrapers meant to consolidate
+This is a Sinatra app that will host a collection of scrapers meant to consolidate
 * https://github.com/ProgressiveCoders/prog-channels
 * https://github.com/ProgressiveCoders/prog-members